koii-network/ezsandbox/Lesson 2/README.md

 - [Part I. Node to Node Communication](./README.md) - Explains on a conceptual level how networking works on your Node with focus on UPnP
 - [Part II.
 Writing Networking Tasks](./PartII.md) - Showcases how you can write your own tasks utilizing UPnP with an example and explains how the Node behaves as a client and server
 - [Part III.
-Docker Node Clusters](./PartIII.md) - Highlights local testing practices using groups of Docker Nodes to simulate networking
+Dockerized Node Testing](./PartIII.md) - Highlights local testing practices using groups of Docker Nodes to simulate networking

 Prerequisites: